markwest1972/johnny_five_intro/exercises/02_simple_led_blink.md

  4. Open a command prompt and run the following command in your *johnny-five-intro root directory* (which contains the "package.json" file) : `npm install johnny-five --save`.

-Your *johnny-five-intro root directory* should contains a sub-directory called _node_modules_.
+Your *johnny-five-intro root directory* should now have a sub-directory called _node_modules_.
 This contains the Johnny-Five code and all of it's Node.js dependancies.
-The "package.json" file has also been updated to include a dependancy reference to Johnny-Five, making your code portable, as running `npm install` in the same directory as a package.json file will download all the dependancies described in that file.
+The "package.json" file has also been updated to include a dependancy reference to Johnny-Five.
+This makes your code portable, as running `npm install` in the same directory as a package.json file will download all the dependancies described in that file.

 Note that you have just installed Johnny-Five **locally**, which means that it will be visible to all Johnny_five programs in your *johnny-five-intro root directory*.

 #### Step 3 : Blink Baby Blink! ####

-Now you are ready to interact with your Arduino UNO!
+Now you are finally ready to interact with your Arduino UNO!

 1. Create a new file called "02_simple_led_blink.js"in your *johnny-five-intro root directory*.
 2. Populate this new file with the following Javascript code: